jchristopherson/fstring/README.md

 [![Actions Status](https://github.com/jchristopherson/fstring/workflows/fpm/badge.svg)](https://github.com/jchristopherson/fstring/actions)

 ## Building fstring
-[CMake](https://cmake.org/)This library can be built using CMake.
+[CMake](https://cmake.org/) can be used to build this library.
 Use -DBUILD_TESTING=TRUE only if tests are desired.
 If tests are not to be built, then simply omit -DBUILD_TESTING.
 The default is a release build static library.
 ```txt
 cd build
 cmake ../build -DBUILD_TESTING=TRUE